Center for Philosophy, Politics, and Economics

 Melvin Rogers

-Melvin Rogers is Associate Professor of Political Science at Brown University.
-He has wide-ranging interests in contemporary democratic theory and the history of American and African-American political thought.
-He is the author of The Undiscovered Dewey: Religion, Morality, and the Ethos of Democracy (Columbia University Press, 2008) and The Darkened Light of Faith: Race, Democracy, and Freedom in African American Political Thought (forthcoming from Princeton University Press).
-He is the editor of John Dewey, The Public and its Problems (Ohio University Press, 2016) and co-editor (with Jack Turner) of African American Political Thought: A Collected History (University of Chicago Press, 2021), a collection of 30 essays on figures in the tradition of African American political thoughtHis articles appear in major academic journals and popular venues such as Dissentthe AtlanticPublic Seminar, and Boston Review.
-Professor Rogers now serves as the co-editor of Oxford University Press' New Histories of Philosophy series.
-The series focuses on the unattended resources in the history of philosophy.
+He is the author of The Undiscovered Dewey: Religion, Morality, and the Ethos of Democracy (Columbia University Press, 2008) and The Darkened Light of Faith: Race, Democracy, and Freedom in African American Political Thought (Princeton University Press, 2023).
+He is the editor of John Dewey, The Public and its Problems (Ohio University Press, 2016) and co-editor (with Jack Turner) of African American Political Thought: A Collected History (University of Chicago Press, 2021), a collection of 30 essays on figures in the tradition of African American political thoughtHis articles have appeared in major academic journals and popular venues such as Dissentthe AtlanticPublic Seminar, and Boston Review

 He received an M.Phil in Political Thought and Intellectual History from Cambridge in 2000 and a Ph.D. in Political Science from Yale University in 2006.